Barn Owl nestboxes for trees

 This ideal tree stands in a patch of good habitat.

-Why we don’t recommend fixing a tree box on a pole:
+Why we don’t recommend fixing a tree box on a pole or outside wall of a building:

 Top tips for nestbox trees: